 - Driving without a driver’s license or a suspended or revoked license is illegal in all 50 states and the District of Columbia.

-- The penalties for driving with a suspended or revoked license vary by state.
+- The penalties for driving with a suspended or revoked license vary considerably by state.

-- Depending on your state, driving with a suspended or revoked license usually results in a heavy fine of up to $25,000.
+- Depending on your state, driving with a suspended or revoked license can result in a fine of up to $25,000.

 Is it illegal to drive without a driver’s license?

-Driving without a driver’s license or a suspended or revoked license is illegal in all 50 states and the District of Columbia.
+Driving without a driver’s license or driving with a suspended or revoked license is illegal in all 50 states and the District of Columbia.
 In most states, the first offense is a misdemeanor.
-If you get a second offense, it can be a felony.
+If you have multiple offenses, it can be a felony.

 What happens if you get pulled over without a license?